Python-GIS-book/site/source/part2/chapter-06/md/03-geocoding.md

 ```

 <!-- #region deletable=true editable=true -->
 Now we have our data in a `DataFrame` and we can geocode our addresses using the the geocoding function in `geopandas` that uses `geopy` package in the background.
-The function geocodes a list of addresses (strings) and return a `GeoDataFrame` containing the resulting point objects in ``geometry`` column.
+The function geocodes a list of addresses (strings) and returns a `GeoDataFrame` with the geocoded result.

-Here we import the geocoding function and geocode the addresses (column `addr`) using Nominatim.
+Here we import the geocoding function and geocode the addresses using Nominatim.
+The addressess are in the column `addr`.
 Note that we need to provide a custom string (name of your application) in the `user_agent` parameter.
-We can also add the `timeout`-parameter to specifies how many seconds to wait for a response from the service.
+We can also add the `timeout`-parameter to specify how many seconds to wait for a response from the service.
 <!-- #endregion -->

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}